yangyiny/yangyiny.github.io/index.md

 ---
-title: Welcome to my blog,
-This is my first personal page,I will adding my articles!
+title:  This is my first personal page,I will adding my articles!
 ---